w3f/PSPs/PSPs/psp-17.md

  ///
  /// **Errors**
  /// * Panics with `InsufficientBalance` error if there are not enough tokens on
- /// the caller's account Balance.
+ /// the caller's account balance.
  /// * Panics with `ZeroSenderAddress` error if sender's address is zero.
  /// * Panics with `ZeroRecipientAddress` error if recipient's address is zero. fn transfer(&mut self, to: AccountId, value: Balance, data: Vec<u8>);